 Dr. V. Chowdry Pinnamaneni serves as the Medical Director of the program.
-Dr. Chowdry is assisted by a team of experienced wound care nurses and physicians, including Dr. Brian Albers, Dr. Duncan Hamilton, Dr. Andy Tran, Dr. Amy Jelinek and Dr. Jennifer Fletcher.
+Dr. Chowdry is assisted by a team of experienced wound care nurses and physicians.
 Each provider coordinates an overall care plan for each patient.
 The majority of patients treated at the program do not require hyperbaric oxygen therapy; however, those who do receive the treatment have high healing rates because the process delivers high concentrations of oxygen to the blood stream and the area around the wound, which rapidly accelerates the healing process.

 Hyperbaric Wound Care

 Hyperbaric Oxygen Therapy (HBOT) is used as an adjunctive treatment for problematic, non-healing wounds that meet specific criteria; it is expected that 10 to 20% of the wound care cases will do so.
 Throughout HBOT treatments, the patients are monitored to see if the concentration of oxygen has increased in the blood near the wound.
 If the oxygen level is higher, the therapy is most likely beneficial to the patient.